Our Sources

 Transparency is part of CCJT's name and mission.
 Every claim in this campaign comes from a verified source, and we want those sources to be easy to find.
 Below is everything we drew on to build this campaign, organized by subject.
 If you want to dig deeper into any of it, these are the places to start.

-All facts in this campaign are drawn from government enforcement orders, court records, FOIA-obtained contracts, legislative records, and reporting from established investigative outlets.
+The facts in this campaign are drawn from government enforcement orders, court records, FOIA-obtained contracts, peer-reviewed academic research, and reporting from established investigative and public interest outlets.

 The Kalamazoo Contract